kamadorueda/alejandra/README.md

   All elements in the Nix grammar have a rule, so there won't be portions of code unformatted.

+- ✔️ **Tolerant to syntax errors**

+  We'll format the portions of a file that is valid Nix code, and leave as-is the portions that contain syntax errors.

 - ✔️ **Reproducible**

   Formatting many times yields the same results.